 Pick DeepSeek V3.2 for long-context efficiency via deepseek sparse attention (dsa) or agentic tool-use with thinking integrated into tool calls (thinking/non-thinking modes).
-Pick Gemini 3.1 Pro for largest mainstream production context (2m) or long video and document analysis.
+Pick Gemini 3.1 Pro for full multimodal input — text, image, audio and video in one 1m-token window or long video and document analysis.
 Choose DeepSeek V3.2 if you need self-hosting or data privacy; Gemini 3.1 Pro if you want a managed API.

 DeepSeek V3.2 (DeepSeek, China) and Gemini 3.1 Pro (Google, US) line up two different AI ecosystems against each other — a comparison that is as much about cost philosophy and openness as raw capability.
 DeepSeek V3.2 is a cost-efficient, open-weight (MIT) 685B-parameter MoE model whose DeepSeek Sparse Attention delivers GPT-5-comparable reasoning with far cheaper long-context inference.
-Gemini 3.1 Pro is a 2M-token multimodal workhorse — huge breadth, but recall fades deep in the window.
+Gemini 3.1 Pro is a 1M-token multimodal workhorse — huge breadth across text, image, audio and video, but recall fades deep in the window.
 They diverge most on price, context window and open vs. closed weights — each quantified below from the models' real specs.

 Key differences